gbmhunter/blog/content/programming/embedded-linux/zynq/building-linux-for-the-zynq-zc702-eval-kit-using-yocto.md

 This tutorial has been tested on Ubuntu 16.04 64bit, running inside a VMware virtual machine on a Windows host.
 Exact procedure and commands might have to be changed slightly for other configurations.

-More information on building and booting Linux on the Zyqn ZC702 using Yocto can be found at the Xilinx pages [https://github.com/Xilinx/meta-xilinx/blob/master/meta-xilinx-bsp/README.building.md](https://github.com/Xilinx/meta-xilinx/blob/master/meta-xilinx-bsp/README.building.md) and [https://github.com/Xilinx/meta-xilinx/blob/master/meta-xilinx-bsp/README.booting.md](https://github.com/Xilinx/meta-xilinx/blob/master/meta-xilinx-bsp/README.booting.md).
+More information on building and booting Linux on the Zynq ZC702 using Yocto can be found at the Xilinx pages [https://github.com/Xilinx/meta-xilinx/blob/master/meta-xilinx-bsp/README.building.md](https://github.com/Xilinx/meta-xilinx/blob/master/meta-xilinx-bsp/README.building.md) and [https://github.com/Xilinx/meta-xilinx/blob/master/meta-xilinx-bsp/README.booting.md](https://github.com/Xilinx/meta-xilinx/blob/master/meta-xilinx-bsp/README.booting.md).

 ## Download/Setup Yocto